matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 [ rectangle containing the word "Logic" ]
 ```

 So, do not get me wrong.
-I like logic, right?
+I like logic.
 I have written those
 scheduling systems.
 I have written those yield management algorithms.
 I have written a Datalog engine.
 I like logic.
 I like writing that
 part of the system.
 I usually get to work on that part of the system.